 There are differences in the types of relationships that each model supports, with class diagrams being slightly more robust than physical data models for relational databases.
 This is because of the inherent nature of the technologies.
-For example, you see that there is a many-to-many relationship between Customer and Address in Figure 2, a relationship that was resolved in Figure 1 via the CustomerAddress associative table.
-Object technology natively supports this type of relationship but relational databases do not, which is why the associative table was introduced.
+For example, you see that there is a many-to-many relationship between Customer and Address in Figure 2.
+This relationship is resolved in Figure 1 via the CustomerAddress associative table.
+Object technology natively supports this type of relationship but relational databases do not, hencethe associative table.

 Figure 3 also reveals a schism within the object community.
-It is common practice to not show keys on class diagrams (Ambler 2003/2005), for example there isn’t any shown on Figure 2.
-However, the reality is that when you are using a relational database to store your objects then each object must maintain enough information to be able to successfully write itself, and the relationships it is involved with, back out to the database.
+It is common practice to not show keys on class diagrams.
+However, for a relational database to store your objects each object must maintain the data to successfully write itself, and its relationships, to the database.
 This is something that I call “shadow information“, which you can see has been added in Figure 3 in the form of attributes with implementation visibility (no visibility symbol is shown).
-For example the Address class now includes the attribute addressID which corresponds to AddressID in the Address table (the attributes customers, state, and zipCode are required to maintain the relationships to the Customer, State, and ZipCode classes respectively).
+For example the Address class now includes the attribute addressID which corresponds to AddressID in the Address table.
+Similarly, the attributes customers, state, and zipCode maintain the relationships to the Customer, State, and ZipCode classes respectively.

 Object and relational technologies are real, you are very likely working with both, and they are here to stay.
-Unfortunately the two technologies differ, these differences being referred to as “the object-relational impedance mismatch”.
+The two technologies differ, the differences referred to as “the object-relational impedance mismatch”.
 In this article you learned that there are two aspects to the impedance mismatch: technical and cultural.

-Unfortunately there has been less attention spent on the cultural differences between the object-oriented community and the data community.
-These differences are often revealed when object professionals and data professionals argue with each other regarding the approach that should be taken by a project team.
+There has been less attention spent on the cultural differences between the developer and the data communities.
+This is unfortunate.
+These differences are often revealed when developers and data professionals argue regarding the approach that should be taken by a team.
 For a detailed discussion, see The Cultural Impedance Mismatch Between Data Professionals and Application Developers.